 Seek by iNaturalist is a little different than the other hiking apps on the list, but it’s cool enough that we found it well worth including.
 The app was developed through a partnership between the California Academy of Scientists and the National Geographic Society to turn hiking trails everywhere into next-level educational opportunities.

-Start by simply downloading Seek by iNaturalist for free from the Apple app store or Google Play.
-The next time you’re on the trail, open it and point your camera at pretty much anything around you, whether it be a bird, bug, plant, or fungi.
+Start downloading Seek by iNaturalist for free from the Apple app store or Google Play.
+The next time you’re on the trail, open it and point your camera at anything around you, whether it be a bird, bug, plant, or fungi.

 Seek will use the power of image recognition to identify the creature or object in question and teach you all about it.
 Part of what makes the app so much fun is that it allows you to record your observations and earn little badges that count toward monthly challenges.

 Think of it sort of like Pokemon Go for nature lovers.
-While it’s not one of those trail apps that’s going to help you map your route along a certain hiking trail, it’s an easy way to make any excursion a lot more interesting!
+While it’s not one of those trail apps that will help you map your route along a certain hiking trail, it’s an easy way to make any excursion much more interesting!

 Seek is a great choice for keeping kids entertained along your next trek, as it helps gamify the entire experience.
-Just don’t be surprised if you end up getting hooked and shamelessly download it to your own phone to join in the fun.
+Don’t be surprised if you get hooked and shamelessly download it to your phone to join in the fun.